openai/mle-bench/README.md

 git lfs pull
 ```

-You can install `mlebench` with pip:
+You can install `researchbench` with pip:

 ```console
 pip install -e .